 As Selfridges has many floors in the shop, I looked up and all the floors curved together in a sharp corner to keep the same design on each floor:

 As Selfridges is in the Bullring they had a bull sculpture made of sweets in one of the sweet sections:

-There is a poster above the entrance which is used on there TV and online advertisements.
-The exterior design was designed to fit in with the modern centre.
+There is a poster above the entrance which is used on there TV and online advertisements as shown below:

-On the way to Gibbs Street, we went past a Police station, which looked completely different to what a normal station looks like because of the old architecture style which is detailed with accents of blue.
+On the way to Gibbs Street, we went past a police station, which looked completely different to anything I’ve seen before.

 The other places along the street were a bit more interesting to me like the massive wooden sculpture: